AngyWang/Stat628-Module2/README.md

 ## Data
 *BodyFat.csv* is the rawdata for our study.

-*BodyFat_new.Rdata* is the csv file after data cleaning.
+*BodyFat_new.csv* is the csv file after data cleaning.

 ## Authors
 * **Xiaofeng Wang**(xwang2443@wisc.edu)